Course overview and modules

 This fee can be paid in three parts over October, January, and April.

 (Note: your deposit will be automatically deducted from the tuition fee)

 Tuition Fee Payments and Dates

-The Aston School of Optometry offer high standards of expertise in teaching underpinned by evidence based research, ensuring that students gain a wide breadth of knowledge in the areas they choose to study.
-The postgraduate modules in Optometry are online and distance learning based allowing professionals to work at their own pace and around their careers.
+The Aston School of Optometry offer high standards of expertise in teaching underpinned by evidence-based research and professional practice in areas of Optometry, Audiology and Dental Implantology, ensuring students gain a wide breadth of knowledge in the areas they choose to study.
+The postgraduate modules are online and distance learning based allowing professionals to work at their own pace and around their careers.

 This course has been designed for those already in professional practice who want to advance their skills and gain a deeper understanding of their area of speciality or develop knowledge in new areas.
 Like the flexibility of this course, the career progression opportunities it provides are highly personal.
 Many students choose to undertake this qualification to progress within their selected career path, others to branch out into new fields.